Nightly Business Report: Broadcast history

 The idea for a business news program had come from several businessmen on the WPBT Board.
 Linda O'Bryon, who was WPBT's News Director at the time, headed the effort to get NBR on the air.
 In the fall of 1978, she was approached by senior management and asked to create a daily business news program.
 She developed the program concept and expanded the editorial staff to launch NBR (then called "The Nightly Business Report").
 Paul Kangas was among the first to join, signing on as its stock market commentator.
 O'Bryon and Merwin Sigale were the first co-anchors.
 The editorial/production team that launched the program included WPBT veterans Rodney Ward, Bruce Eibe, and Jeff Huff, and Jack Kahn, who was the program's first producer.

-Starting on January 22, 1979, NBR launched on 125 public stations around the country.
-The first regular commentator on the program was Alan Greenspan, then a private economist, who remained as an NBR commentator until his appointment as Chairman of the Federal Reserve in 1987.
+Starting on January 22, 1979, NBR was initially launched as a local show, then two years later, on October 19, 1981, it was launched nationwide on 125 public stations around the country.
+The show was originally 15 minutes long, but it was expanded to 30 minutes later in 1979.
+Merwin Sigale went on to resign in 1980, being replaced by former WTVJ anchor Del Frank.
+The first regular commentator on the program when it went national was Alan Greenspan, then a private economist, who remained as an NBR commentator until his appointment as Chairman of the Federal Reserve in 1987.
 A number of public television stations supplemented the program's newsgathering efforts by serving as "bureaus" for the program.

 In 1989, Jim Wicks was named co-anchor, and moved from the flagship station of the Canadian Broadcasting Corporation in Toronto where he was main anchor.
 At the end of his contract, Wicks moved to ABC News in Cleveland.
 He has since left the television news business and returned to his motion picture career where he got his start.
 He works in post-production as a film colorist.

 From 1989 to 1991, broadcast journalist Frank Mottek served as substitute anchor for Paul Kangas providing the "Stock Market Report and Commentary."
 Mottek solo anchored the program on January 1, 1991 and periodically co-anchored NBR with Paul Kangas while filling in for the other two main anchors.
 Mottek is currently business news anchor in Los Angeles on all news station KNX and host of the business news program Mottek On Money.